 I started this project because I have a deep personal hunger to see and spread more stories about disabled and mentally ill, especially trans and/or queer, people of colour.
 Ever since I was diagnosed with a mental illness several years ago, I went out on a search to find memoirs of people with mental illnesses like me, only to discover that the most popular ones about my diagnosis were all written by upper middle class cisgendered heterosexual white women, and that I could not relate to them at all.

-I know that personally, stigma around mental illness, disability, and going to therapy from both my Shanghainese Chinese biological family and my Asian-USian friends growing up prevented me from seeking help earlier.
-(I have been severely symptomatic since I was very, very young, which is unsurprising given that I began experiencing severe abuse from a very young age.)
+I know that for me personally, stigma around mental illness, disability, and going to therapy from both my 上海人 Shanghainese Chinese biological family and my Asian-USian friends growing up prevented me from seeking help earlier.
+(I have been severely symptomatic since I was very, very young, which is unsurprising, given that I began experiencing severe abuse from a very young age.)

-Growing up as an Asian in the U.S. in the 1990s, I experienced absolutely zero positive representations of disabled and/or mentally ill people.
+Growing up as an Asian immigrant in the U.S. in the 1990s, I witnessed absolutely zero positive representations of disabled and/or mentally ill people, let alone people of colour or immigrants (zero representation equals zero representation, for people of any race).
 There were also zero positive messages promoting actually seeking treatment for mental health issues.
-Indeed, this may be true for most people growing up in the U.S., especially in the 1990s, regardless of race/ethnicity—but in my experience, the problems of ableism and mentalism were, and are, intensified and magnified for families and communities of colour.
+Indeed, this is probably true for most people growing up in the U.S., especially in the 1990s and before, regardless of race/ethnicity—but in my experience, the problems of ableism and mentalism were, and are, intensified and magnified for families and communities of colour, especially immigrant communities.

 I definitely experienced more positive messages around seeking mental health help, treatment, and therapy among my white friends growing up than my friends of colour.